imtiazmasrur/node-hello-world/README.md

 - See all available API resources which are attached to the namespace `kubectl api-resources --namespaced=true`
 - Stop all deployments/pods `kubectl -n developers-space scale deployment $(kubectl -n developers-space get deployment | awk '{print $1}') --replicas 0`
 - To stop all Kubernetes stateful sets `kubectl -n developers-space scale statefulset --replicas 0 $(kubectl -n developers-space get statefulset  | awk '{print $1}')`
+- Delete all from kubernetes `kubectl delete all --all`
-- Delete All Resources `kubectl delete all --all -n developers-space`
+- Delete All Resources from namespace `kubectl delete all --all -n developers-space`
 - To see minikube dashboard `minikube dashboard`
-- `minikube dashboard --url`
+- To get minikube dashboard `minikube dashboard --url`

 ### kubectx and kubens commands
 - Now we do not want to put `namespace` name each time to run namespace command.